DOUG1900/yaoliyi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm Liyi Yao 姚理议, a currently attending M.S. student at Thomas Lord Department of Computer Science, University of Southern California (USC).
+I'm Liyi Yao 姚理议, a new Master graduate from University of Southern California in Computer Science.
 I graduated from Sichuan University (SCU), Chengdu, China, and received my B.S. degree in Computer Science.
-My previous research and development experience focus on deep learning, including object detection, anomaly detection, language modeling, etc. I'm now looking for a job as a machine learning engineer.
+My previous development and research experience focus on deep learning, including object detection, anomaly detection, language modeling, etc. I'm now looking for a job as a machine learning engineer.
 More information about me can be found in my [CV](./assets/cv.pdf)

 # 🔥 News